 Here are some of the recipes we prepared last week for the first time, which I now made at home over the weekend, and with great success.
 Here is the list, followed by comments on the preparation.

-- Sautéed spinach with onions, garlic and serrano peppers.
+- Sautéed spinach with onions, garlic and green chili peppers.

-- Yellow lentils, tomato, onion, garlic, serrano peppers, and some turmeric, salt and pepper
+- Yellow lentils, tomato, onion, garlic, green chili peppers, and some turmeric, liquid aminos and pepper

-- Water squash (this is a light green squash that is popular with the Bangladeshi community), eddo (a delicious tuber, Jamaicans call this white coco), tomato, onion, serrano peppers, garlic, turmeric, a bay leaf and salt.
+- Water squash (this is a light green squash that is popular with the Bangladeshi community), eddo (a delicious tuber, Jamaicans call this white coco), tomato, onion, serrano peppers, garlic, turmeric, a bay leaf and liquid aminos.

 The next dish should be the lentils:

-- Now, add a half a cup of vegetable bouillon (or can be water from steaming vegetables), then add the lentils and more boullion till the lentils are adequately covered, and add turmeric, salt and pepper to taste.
+- Now, add a half a cup of vegetable bouillon (or can be water from steaming vegetables), then add the lentils and more boullion till the lentils are adequately covered, and add turmeric, liquid aminos and pepper to taste.

 - This needs about 35-45 mins until the lentils are done.